simplicitesoftware/docker/README.md

 ADD <location of your Simplict&eacute;&reg; application package> /usr/local/tomcat/webapps/ROOT
 ```

-Then you can build your image using:
+Then you can build your instance's image by:

 	sudo docker build -t simplicite/<my application name> .

 Run
 ---

-Start a container using:
+Run the container by:

 	sudo docker run -p <public port, e.g. 8080>:8080 simplicite/<my application name>

-The container instance exposes 3 ports for different usage:
+The container exposes 3 ports for different usage:

 - HTTP port `8080` for direct access or to be exposed thru an HTTP reverse proxy (Apache, NGINX, ...)
 - HTTP port `8443` to be exposed thru an HTTPS reverse proxy (Apache, NGINX, ...)